chrisfinnigan/typescript-vuejs-lazy-load-components/README.md

-# An example of how to lazy lod components in Vue.js (Typescript)
+# An example of how to lazy load components in Vue.js (Typescript)

 ## Project setup
 ```